hjw1112/customboard/JOURNAL.md

 I made some change to BOM and PCB design.

 First, I changed some routing on pcb since i thought there is much better way than putting all column route at the bottom of the pcb.
 So I moved some column route.
+I also changed the footprint of switches because old one only had 3 pins.
+Which is problem cuz my switches will have 5 pins.

 And for BOM, I added M2.5 hex nut and replaced standoff to alternative.
 So total cost is increased a bit.
 Also, I didn't calculate shipping cost from jlc pcb, so pcb will cost ~40$ total.
 I added all updated info to csv file in root dir and readme.md

 **Total time spent: 2h**